IISERM/schrodinger-week/tees.md

 4. The last date for submission is 21st August 2020 12 midnight.

-## Submission
+## Submission and Grading
 This time the jury for the competition will be the students of IISER Mohali.

-Yes, you read it right.
+**Yes, you read it right!**

 We'll put up all the designs we would get online, and people will vote for their favourite designs.
 The design which gets the most votes would be declared the winner.